 We Need to Talk About Kevin by Lionel Shriver

-To sum it up: A mother explores the potential role her hatred for her teenage son played in his murder spree.
+To sum it up: A mother explores the potential (unwitting) role she played in her teenage son's murder spree.

 Behind Her Eyes by Sarah Pinborough